earthstar-project/earthstar/README_SERVERS.md

     if (url.pathname === "/share-count") {
       const shareCount = this.peer.replicas.length;

-      // Serve up the greeting along with the number of shares on the replica server. return new Response(
+      // Serve up the greeting along with the number of shares on the server. return new Response(
         `${this.greeting}.
-This replica server is serving ${shareCount} shares!`, );
+This server is serving ${shareCount} shares!`, );
     }